aditik03/Reboot-2.0/README.md

 # Reboot-2.0
-Deep Dive to the magical Linux kernel
+Deep Dive into the magical Linux kernel